 It has been a year since the FCC published updated guidelines pertaining to the closed captioning requirements for online video clips.
-The notice specified that excerpts of full-length video programming captioned for broadcast in the U.S. and posted online would need to have captions present on video players that support it.
+The notice specified that excerpts of full-length video programming captioned for broadcast in the U.S. and posted via the video programming provider or distributor’s website or app would need to have captions present.

 This only applied to single excerpts, or single “straight-lift clips” from a full-length program.